Alexander PS type: Operators

 The second-biggest operator of the Alexander PS-type were Mainline Buses, who ordered a total of 180 Alexander PS-types on Volvo B10M chassis from 1990 to 1996.
 Mainline's first Alexander PS-types were the first to be bodied on a Volvo chassis.
 Kelvin Central Buses also purchased 60 PS-types between 1995 and 1997.
 Following the purchase of Mainline and SB Holdings by the FirstGroup, these buses were dispersed around First's other operations.

 On the Scania N113CRB chassis, Busways Travel Services took an order of 20 Scanias with PS-type bodies, while Nottingham City Transport took an order of eight.
 Yorkshire Traction purchased five Scania PS-types in 1992 as their first new full-size buses since deregulation.

+Kowloon Motor Bus Alexander PS bodied Dennis Lance in November 2013.

 Sixteen Dennis Lances with dual door Alexander PS-type bodies were built for London Buses subsidiary Selkent, while in Hong Kong, Kowloon Motor Bus took on 24 Lances with PS-type bodywork.

 Two examples on the Mercedes-Benz O405 chassis was built with Alexander PS-type bodies in 1992, one being a rigid Mercedes demonstrator and a sole articulated example being bodied for Grampian Regional Transport.
 These were branded as the Cityranger.